TheGreek-god/GitOps-Project/README.md

 2. **Kubernetes Deployment:**
    The app was deployed into the Minikube cluster using `Deployment` and `Service` YAML manifests.
-   A **NodePort service** was used to expose the application to external traffic.
+   A NodePort service was used to expose the application to external traffic.

 3. **Accessing the App:**
-   Due to **Minikube’s internal networking restrictions**, direct access via the default Minikube IP and `nodePort` was not possible.
+   Due to Minikube’s internal networking restrictions, direct access via the default Minikube IP and `nodePort` was not possible.
    Instead, the app was accessed using a tunneled service via:

    ```bash